UoMResearchIT/Actions/run-clang-tidy/README.md

 # Run clang-tidy

 Runs clang-tidy against a C or C++ codebase in a given directory.
-Assumes a Ubuntu runner.

 Example usage:

 ```yml
   - uses: UoMResearchIT/actions/run-clang-tidy@main
 ```

+> [!IMPORTANT]
+> Assumes that it is being run in an Ubuntu-based runner.

 ## Inputs